 3 tbsp melted Earth Balance “butter” (or whatever type you prefer)

-2 tsp oil (use a plant-based oil you prefer; I like safflower or grapeseed)
+2 tsp oil (use a plant-based oil you prefer; I like safflower or avocado oil)

-2 cups Authentic Food Multi-Blend Gluten Free Flour*
+2 cups your favorite whole grain Gluten Free Flour Blend*

 1 cup ground flaxseed